-This province is awash in the Tyrrhenian and Ionian Seas.
+Messina Province, of course, is awash in the Tyrrhenian and Ionian Seas.

 Taormina is considered the “Lady” of the Ionic Coast, port of destination for celebrities and illustrious personages.

-The province of Messina, in the northeastern corner of the island of Sicily, sits on two different seas, each in their own right a chest of natural treasures.
+The Province of Messina, in the northeastern corner of the Island of Sicily, sits on two different seas, each in their own right a chest of natural treasures.

 One definite must is Pollara Beach on the island of Salina; Pollara was the result of a crater formed by the six volcanoes making up Salina, around 13,000 years ago.

 Here, one can take a hot bath of mud and saltwater that forms from the fumaroles (lava and gas emissions) of nearby Vulcano Island.